-I recently came across an interesting article in The New Yorker magazine called The Checklist written by Atul Gawande a multi-talented surgeon who is also the author of an interesting book I am reading called Complications: A Surgeon’s Notes on an Imperfect Science.
+I came across an great article in The New Yorker magazine called The Check-list written by Atul Gawande a multi-talented surgeon who is also the author of an interesting book I am reading called Complications: A Surgeon’s Notes on an Imperfect Science.

 The article is quite long but it boils down to that in spite of strong evidence to the contrary, highly trained people think it’s below them to use check-lists as they know what to do and working through a check-list is an insult to them.

 ?But this time he found few takers.
 There were various reasons.
 Some physicians were offended by the suggestion that they needed check-lists.
 Others had legitimate doubts about Pronovost’s evidence.?

 ?Within the first three months of the project, the infection rate in Michigan’s I.C.U.s decreased by sixty-six per cent.
 The typical I.C.U.?including the ones at Sinai-Grace Hospital?cut its quarterly infection rate to zero.
 Michigan’s infection rates fell so low that its average I.C.U. outperformed ninety per cent of I.C.U.s nationwide.

 In the Keystone Initiative’s first eighteen months, the hospitals saved an estimated hundred and seventy-five million dollars in costs and more than fifteen hundred lives.
 The successes have been sustained for almost four years, all because of a stupid little check-list?

 All this from a check-list with steps as simple as ?wash hands with soap?

 Check-lists work best in a complex environment where the performing of certain steps is critical.
 In flying it is taken as a given that highly trained pilots work through check-list for virtually every eventuality.
 An aeroplane is a complex entity, so is medical procedures and I want to argue so is investing.

 When evaluating a company there are so many factors that are beyond your control.
 You however, through empirical research, know what increases the probability of you making profitable investment decisions.